eleanorfrajka/MOC-transport/docs/source/format_orig.rst

 RAPID also provides layer transports which are single time series with names like t_therm10, t_aiw10, t_ud10, t_ld10, etc, which are between specified depth ranges.
 These could be simply: ``TRANSPORT`` (``N_LEVELS``, ``TIME``) with ``DEPTH_BOUND`` (``N_LEVELS``, 2) to give an upper and lower bound on the depths used to produce transport in layers?
 It would also need something like ``TRANSPORT_NAME`` (``N_LEVELS``) of type string.

+Check CF conventions for standard names: https://github.com/cf-convention/vocabularies/issues.
+Note that **standard names** consist of lower-letters, digits and underscores, and begin with a letter.
+Upper case is not used.
+See [here](https://cfconventions.org/Data/cf-standard-names/docs/guidelines.html).

 Summary of RAPID files:
 -----------------------